One Hundred and Eighty: Format

 At the start of each episode, the professionals are given 90 seconds to hit as many of the double scoring areas on a standard dartboard as possible, in ascending order starting with 1.
-The players alternate turns, with three throws per turn, and the clock starts when the double-1 is hit; each player must retrieve their darts from the board before the other can throw.
+The players alternate turns, with three throws per turn, and the clock starts when the double-1 is hit; each player must retrieve their darts before the other can throw.
 Every double hit adds £1,000 to the day's jackpot, for a potential maximum of £20,000.
 Each professional then teams up with an amateur player and two of their friends or family members; the professionals do not take part in the first three rounds described below.

 The Race

-Each team has a zig-zagging line of 20 small targets.
+Each team has a zig-zagging vertical line of 20 small targets.
 The host asks quick-fire questions for 45 seconds, open to all on the buzzer.
 A correct answer lights one target on that team's side, starting from the bottom, while a miss lights one for the opponents.
-Each team then has 45 seconds to throw darts and hit as many unlit targets in sequence as possible, starting directly above the last one lit on their side.
-The team that moves farther up the board scores 10 points.
+Each team then has 45 seconds to throw darts and continue working upward through their unlit targets, starting with the team that lit more of them in the question round.
+The team that moves further up the board scores 10 points.
 If the round ends in a tie, both teams receive 10 points.

 The Zone

 Four triangular targets are used, decreasing in size from the bottom of the board to the top and worth 30, 50, 80, and 100 points.
 Each team begins with 180 points and must count down to zero.
-The host asks a toss-up question open to all; a correct answer lights the 30-point target and gives that team a chance to answer up to three more questions, moving up a level for each.
+The host asks a toss-up question open to all; a correct answer lights the 30-point target and gives that team a chance to answer up to three more questions, ascending a level for each.
 After any correct answer, the team may choose to throw rather than take another question, having three attempts to hit the highest value reached and deduct it from their total.
 A team must throw upon reaching either the 100-point level or a level greater than or equal to their current total, whichever comes first.
 A wrong answer at any point gives the opponents a chance to steal the question and take control.
 The first team to reach zero wins the round and scores 10 points.

 Stop the Clock

 One team has up to 60 seconds to answer five questions correctly, and may pass as often as desired.
 After they do so or time runs out, the opponents have the same amount of time to hit a circular ring of 12 small targets, starting with the topmost one and working clockwise.
-The teams then switch roles; the one that progresses farther around the ring scores 10 points.
+The teams then switch roles; the one that progresses further around the ring scores 10 points.
 Both teams score in the event of a tie.